RoaringBitmap/RoaringBitmap/README.md

 There are many formats in this family:

-* Oracle's BBC is an obsolete format at this point: though it may provide good compression, it is likely much slower than more recent alternatives due to excessive branching.
+* Oracle's BBC (Byte-aligned Bitmap Code) is an obsolete format at this point: though it may provide good compression, it is likely much slower than more recent alternatives due to excessive branching.
-* WAH is a patented variation on BBC that provides better performance.
+* WAH (Word Aligned Hybrid) is a patented variation on BBC that provides better performance.
 * Concise is a variation on the patented WAH.
 It some specific instances, it can compress much better than WAH (up to 2x better), but it is generally slower.
-* EWAH is both free of patent, and it is faster than all the above.
+* EWAH (Enhanced Word Aligned Hybrid) is both free of patent, and it is faster than all the above.
 On the downside, it does not compress quite as well.
 It is faster because it allows some form of "skipping" over uncompressed words.
 So though none of these formats are great at random access, EWAH is better than the alternatives.